nikospara/realworld-v2/README.md

 The following properties are local to an environment; they can be specified as `-Dpropname=propvalue` command line arguments, or placed in a local Maven profile in `~/.m2/settings.xml`.

-- `database.user.url`, `database.article.url`: The JDBC URL of the database for the respective microservice
+- `database.user.url`, `database.article.url`, `database.comments.url`: The JDBC URL of the database for the respective microservice
-- `database.user.username`, `database.article.username`: The DB user name
+- `database.user.username`, `database.article.username`, `database.comments.username`: The DB user name
-- `database.user.password`, `database.article.password`: The DB password
+- `database.user.password`, `database.article.password`, `database.comments.password`: The DB password
 - `kafka.bootstrap.servers`: The Kafka bootstrap servers for that environment
 - **(TODO)** `db.env` (default: `dev`): Needed only by Liquibase to indicate which environment-specific [contexts](https://www.liquibase.org/documentation/contexts.html) will it activate; e.g. `dev` will activate the `data-dev` context